SURFnet/certificates-bcp/dialogue.md

 > But how does using public and private keys change this?

-Well, because the public key is used for encryption, the public key can be shared by anyone.
+Well, because the public key is used for encryption only, the public key can be shared by anyone.
 They can all use the same key for encrypting messages to the same recipient.
 Remember, it's a public key!

 > Makes sence.
 And the private key is kept secret, right?